phemasundar/testing-school/_posts/2020-06-17-screenshot-java.md

 hidden: true
 ---

-When it comes to debugging the failed test cases in selenium or appium having screenshot of the web or mobile application can be very much handy.
+When it comes to debugging the failed test cases in selenium or appium having a screenshot of the web or mobile application can be very much handy.
-99% of the times one can identify the reason for automated test case failure just by seeing the screenshot at the time of failure without having to going through the logs dump.
+99% of the time one can identify the reason for automated test case failure just by seeing the screenshot at the time of failure without having to go through the logs dump.

-In this article we are going discuss the following:
+In this article we are going to discuss the following:
-* how to take screenshots using selenium
+* How to take screenshots using selenium
-* situations where selenium fails to take screenshot
+* situations where selenium fails to take a screenshot
-* How to take screenshot with only java code without using selenium
+* How to take a screenshot with only java code without using selenium

-#### Take screenshot using selenium
+#### Take a screenshot using selenium

-Below code snippet can be used to generate the screenshot using selenium.
+Below code snippet, can be used to generate the screenshot using selenium.

 ```html
     public static void getScreenshot(WebDriver driver, String fileName) {